 Car insurance is tailored to you, your car and where you live.
-Risk is the key factor for insurance providers when it comes to working out what you pay.
+Risk is the key factor for insurance providers when it comes to working out how much your premium will cost:

-The type of car you drive has a huge impact on your premiums.
-As a general rule, more powerful and more expensive cars cost more to insure.
-And any modifications you make to your car, such as adding alloy wheels or a spoiler, can bump up the cost of your premium too.
+- Your car - the type of car you drive is also a deciding factor when calculating the cost of car insurance.
+Generally, more expensive and powerful cars will cost more to insure.
+And any modifications you make to your car such as alloy wheels or a new stereo system, can bump up the cost of your premium too

-There’s also one other element that gets added onto the cost of your insurance and that’s insurance premium tax (IPT).
-It’s currently charged at 10%, but will rise to 12% from June 2017.
+- Insurance Premium Tax - there’s also one other element that gets added onto the cost of your insurance and that’s insurance premium tax (IPT).
+It’s currently charged at 12%.

 How can I cut the cost of my car insurance?

 - Reduce your annual mileage - statistically, the more time you spend on the roads, the more likely you are to have an accident.
 Limiting your annual mileage will reduce your risk and that could help lower your premium